 Anticholinergics (an-ti-cho-lin-er-gics) are a class of medicines that prevent muscle bands from tightening around the airways.
 The medicine can be inhaled using a metered-dose inhaler or nebulized from a solution.
 This type of medicine is typically used in combination with an inhaled corticosteroid and should be taken daily for long-term control.
 They are often added on to treatment to relieve cough, mucus production, wheeze or chest tightness.

-For more severe forms of asthma that are not well-controlled with standard therapy, there are several approved medicines now available.
-Research has helped to identify different types of airway inflammation in asthma such as allergic (atopic) and eosinophilic (ee-oh-sin-o-fil-ik) asthma (eosinophils are a type of white blood cell associated with allergies).
+For moderate-to- severe forms of asthma that are not well-controlled with standard therapy, there are several approved “add on” medicines now available.
+Research has helped to identify different types of airway inflammation in asthma such as allergic (atopic) and eosinophilic (ee-oh-sin-o-fil-ik) asthma (eosinophils are a type of white blood cell associated with symptoms).
 Studies have found targeted therapies for each of these subgroups (or phenotypes) in asthma.
 These medicines are administered in your doctor’s office once a month by either a shot or IV.
-Learn more about severe asthma treatments.
+Learn more about these asthma treatments.

 People with asthma can have flare-ups that may be caused by bacterial or viral infections.
 Your doctor may want you to have a prescription for an antibiotic or an antiviral that you keep on hand.
 You will be instructed to have this prescription filled if you have an infection coming on.